3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d05/instructor_notes/update_delete.md

 ### Make the index page send a DELETE request

-In of our `controllers/todos.js` file, make sure that your index route looks something like this:
+In our `controllers/todos_controller.js` file, make sure that your index route looks something like this:

 ```javascript
 router.get('/', function(req,res) {